How Our Stories [email protected]*! With Us

 - Nobody listens to me.

-2) Over the next few days, look for when these stories come up.
+2) Over the next few days, look for when these stories come up and pay attention:

 - What piece of information triggered the story/ feeling?